What is a French drain?

-The French drain is a drainage system placed at the base of the walls of building foundations covered with a layer of gravel.
-This drainage system serves to evacuate groundwater as well as water from the surface.
+This drainage system is used to evacuate groundwater and water from the surface.
 It avoids the accumulation of water behind and under the walls of foundations and the slab on the ground.

 The drain has a life span varying between 25 and 30 years.
 It depends on the type of soil and embankment.
 It can clog after only a year if there is a fine clay soil.